facebookarchive/cargo-guppy/README.md

 ## Production users

-`cargo-guppy` is extensively used by the [Libra Core](https://github.com/libra/libra) project.
+`cargo-guppy` is extensively used by the [Diem Core](https://github.com/diem/diem) project.

-`guppy` is used for [several lint checks](https://github.com/libra/libra/blob/master/devtools/x/src/lint/guppy.rs).
+`guppy` is used for [several lint checks](https://github.com/diem/diem/blob/master/devtools/x/src/lint/guppy.rs).
 This includes basic rules that look at every workspace package separately:
-* every package has fields like `license` specified
+* every package has fields like `author` and `license` specified
 * crate names and paths should use `-` instead of `_`

 to more complex rules about the overall dependency graph, such as: